• Home

 Stalemate.
 A convoy of jeeps meets our bus as we cross a dry river bed.
 Nobody was going to budge.

-The driver’s sidekick has several important roles.
-Firstly, obviously, somebody has to light the driver’s cigarette as he refuels the bus, but our man also collects money and hands out tickets.
-He was so superbly practiced at this that when the bus was totally full with seated, standing, crouching, leaning and perching passengers, he could walk to the back of the bus along seat backs and arms to collect his dues.
-His third role, the most important, was to keep us on the road rather than in the valley a thousand feet below.
+He was so superbly practised at this that when the bus was totally full with seated, standing, crouching, leaning and perching passengers, he could walk to the back of the bus along seat backs and arms to collect his dues.

 When the road got particularly narrow he would lean out of the door to check the wheels were actually on solid ground, conveying his observations to the driver in a series of well practices whistles and bangs.
-It’s a polished team that spends a full lifetime driving in the Himalayas.

 Rest stop on the bus rom Phaplu to Kathmandu